Puli (2015 film): Plot

-Marudheeran also finds out that he will transform into a Vedhalam (demon) if he stops taking the demon power suppression medicinal leaf, that he was consuming from his childhood.
-Marudheeran transforms to a demon and fights Jalatharangan and kills him, avenging his father's death.
-Still, before he dies, he opens his ring, releasing all the evil magical power so that Yavanarani could continue to rule Vedhalapuram as a tyrantess without his control after his death.
-Marudheeran realises that the Queen can be returned to normal only if her staff, which is the source of her magical power, is destroyed.
+Marudheeran also discovers that he will transform into a Vedhalam (demon) if he stops taking the demon power suppression medicinal leaf that he was consuming from his childhood.
+Marudheeran transforms into a demon, fights Jalatharangan and kills him, avenging his father's death.
+Still, before he dies, he opens his ring, releasing all the evil magical power so that Yavanarani can continue to rule Vedhalapuram as a tyrantess without his control after his death.
+Marudheeran realises that the Queen can be returned to normal only if her wand, which is the source of her magical power, is destroyed.
 Marudheeran and Manthagini find her performing the Kanya Puja on Pavalamalli.
-After a bitter sword fight with the Queen, he manages to destroy the staff, thus restoring the Queen to her normal self.
+After a bitter sword fight with the Queen, he manages to smash the wand, thus restoring the Queen to herself.
 In gratitude for releasing her from the evil magical influence, Yavanarani makes Marudheeran heir to the throne of Vedhalapuram.